J-DubApps/Blog/content/posts/2022/PowerShell-Functions.md

 By using functions, we bundle our PowerShell logic into manageable units that can be invoked as needed.
 They allow us to pass parameters to modify their behavior and promote code reuse.
 To me, code reuse is EVERYTHING in every coding lang, adhering to the DRY (Don’t Repeat Yourself) principle.<br />

-<b>So here are some tips I wanna share for writing functions in PowerShell.</b>  Some are even useful when <i>not</i> writing functions!<br />
+<b>So here are a couple of tips I wanna share for writing functions in PowerShell.</b>  <br />

 ### Use PS Naming Convensions <br />

 You should name your functions by what <i>action</i> they are doing + the <i>thing</i> involved, aka the <span class="mono">verb-noun</span> syntax that PowerShell commands have always used.
 Go ahead and issue the <span class="mono">get-verb</span> command in a PS session, to see the list of approved verbs (actions) that I am talking about.
 I use this command all the time when I start banging out a quick function.<br />

 Consistency is king when writing supportable scripts and functions.
 So use what PowerShell gives us to maintain consistency and readability.
-When I see a function named <span class="mono">"Function IPAddress-Display"</span><br />
+When I see a function named <span class="mono">"Function IPAddress-Display"</span>I cringe.
+To display or report something, I would tell that person to immediate rewrite it using the <span class="mono">Get-</span> verb. <br />

+Equally important, are if the verb's action is reading/writing something.
+Use <span class="mono">Get-"</span> for reading something in to Display, or later act on.
+And use <span class="mono">Set-</span> when <i>changing</i> data or <i>writing</i>making any kind of change.
+Especially if your function is making some kind of system change. <br />

+If you remember nothing else about what I say here, just remember PowerShell's <span class="mono">verb-noun</span> naming standard for your functions and you will save yourself (and your colleagues) from troubles in the future.  <br />

-### Keep your functions Singular in purpose, and keep them Self-Contained <br />
+### Keep your functions Singular in purpose, and Self-Contained <br />

 What I mean here is:

 - A function in PowerShell should do only <i>one thing</i> (and one thing <i>only</i>) and do it well.
-- A function in PS should be modular, or self-contained, so that it has well-defined input parameters, produces output, and doesn’t rely on external variables unless explicitly passed.
+- A function in PS should be modular, or self-contained.<br> A good self-contained function will have: well-defined input parameters, produces output, and doesn’t rely on external variables to work.<br />

-Below is a code example I just threw together to illustrate:
+Below is a an example I threw together, to illustrate:

 <div class="code-block">